-And about building a more meaningful and purpose life at the same time.
+And about building a more meaningful and purposeful life at the same time.
 And who doesn’t want that?
-So perhaps rather than asking, “Why would I want to slow my life?” the better question is:
+So if you’ve been asking, “Why would I want to slow my life?” perhaps the better question would be:

-“Why would I want a stressful hectic life that makes me miss out on more important things?”
+“Why would anyone want a stressful hectic life that makes us miss out on more important things?”